ga-dc/angular_quiz/readme.md

 **Your answer:**

 > Option "A" is the best usage of ng-app, because it instantiates the module "myapp" throughout the entire html page.
+There can only be one instance of it, so including at the very top of HTML ensures it will be applied in every sub html element.

 ### A:
 ```html